A structural engineer makes drawings and calculations for a Chimney Breast Removal

 How do I know if a chimney breast has been removed?

-The best place to check is within the roof space.
-You can spot where the chimney stack comes into the property and meets the breast, and measure its width.
 Most removals are visible in the roof and loft space.
-If not visible there, trace it down vertically through the property to the ground floor, as the chimney breast width should remain the same.
+If it's not visible there, you can trace its path vertically through the property to the ground floor, as the chimney breast width should generally remain consistent.
+Discrepancies often point to a partial removal below.

 Do I need a structural engineer to remove the chimney breast?